u4507075/snomed_icd10_mapping/README.md

 ### Methods
 In order to correctly match physician's notes in discharge summary to icd-10 terms, the algorithm must do the following 3 steps:
 1. Cleaning data
-2. Matching discharge summary to SNOMED_concept_id codes
+2. Matching terms in discharge summary to icd-10 codes & terms by using SNOMED_concept_id codes
-3. Matching terms in discharge summary to icd-10 codes & terms by using SNOMED_concept_id codes
+3. Improve matching accuracy by apply TF-IDF concepts
 #### Cleaning data
 def clean_data() and def start_data() was used to clear strings that are not important and meaningless in physicians' discharge summary notes.
 The function contains the following codes: